Cancel

 Find out what your peers are saying about Databricks vs. Dremio and other solutions.
 Updated: March 2024.

-Databricks is ranked 1st in Data Science Platforms with 77 reviews while Dremio is ranked 8th in Data Science Platforms with 6 reviews.
+Databricks is ranked 1st in Data Science Platforms with 78 reviews while Dremio is ranked 9th in Data Science Platforms with 6 reviews.
 Databricks is rated 8.2, while Dremio is rated 8.6.
 The top reviewer of Databricks writes "A nice interface with good features for turning off clusters to save on computing".
-On the other hand, the top reviewer of Dremio writes "Quick database capabilities but sometimes shows minor errors".
-Databricks is most compared with Amazon SageMaker, Informatica PowerCenter, Microsoft Azure Machine Learning Studio, Dataiku Data Science Studio and Tableau, whereas Dremio is most compared with Snowflake, Starburst Enterprise, Amazon Redshift, Microsoft Azure Synapse Analytics and BigQuery.
+On the other hand, the top reviewer of Dremio writes "It enables you to manage changes more effectively than any other platform".
+Databricks is most compared with Amazon SageMaker, Informatica PowerCenter, Dataiku Data Science Studio, Microsoft Azure Machine Learning Studio and Azure Stream Analytics, whereas Dremio is most compared with Snowflake, Starburst Enterprise, Amazon Redshift, Microsoft Azure Synapse Analytics and Microsoft Power BI.
 See our Databricks vs. Dremio report.

 See our list of best Data Science Platforms vendors.